Police say FBI agent sexually assaulted 2 women after promise of free tattoos, modeling

 Economic impact of Taylor Swift's Eras Tour in Vancouver estimated at $157M

-Tourism body Destination Vancouver says Taylor Swift will bring an estimated $157 million economic impact to the city next week with the three final concert dates of the record-breaking Eras Tour.
+Taylor Swift will bring an estimated $157-million economic impact to the city next week with the three final concert dates of the record-breaking Eras Tour, Destination Vancouver said.

 Business